Prince Harry Reportedly Got A Pedicure Before Giving Barefoot Speech At Google Camp

 “Harry likes getting his feet done and also has massages due to his polo injuries.”

-Several news outlets have reported that Harry gave a passionate speech about saving the environment at Google’s Camp climate change conference in Italy — in his bare feet.
+Several news outlets have reported that Harry gave a passionate speech about saving the environment at Google’s climate change conference in Italy — in his bare feet.

-The Daily Mail reported that Harry attended the event in 2017, and may have even took Meghan with him.
+The Daily Mail reported that Harry attended the event in 2017 and may have even taken Meghan with him.
 The two made their first public appearance together at a polo match a week after the event.

 EXCLUSIVE: Prince Harry joins Meghan Markle for regular £50 pedicures https://t.co/EZAcCn9QIq